amplab/training/ampcamp/succinct.md

 </div>
 </div>

+As mentioned earlier, we will
-The Succinct Spark package compresses certain regular RDDs into Succinct RDDs creates data structures to enable queries on them.
-In this exercise we will work with an RDD of `(articleID, article)` pairs, where each entry corresponds to a single Wikipedia article.
+work with an RDD of `(articleID, article)` pairs, where each entry corresponds to a single Wikipedia article.
+The first step to using Succinct Spark is to create a regular RDD comprising of the Wikipedia articles.

+The dataset
-Let's start with loading the Wikipedia articles into a regular RDD.
-The dataset provided is stored as a CSV file of `(articleID, article)` pairs.
-The following snippet loads the dataset and creates an RDD of key value pairs pairs:
+provided is stored as a CSV file of `(articleID, article)` pairs.
+The following snippet loads the dataset and creates an RDD of key-value pairs:

 <div class="codetabs">
 <div data-lang="scala" markdown="1">